kunal14901/Optimal-Order-Placement-in-Limit-Order-Markets/README.md

 | `README.md` | This document. |

 ## Quick start
+## Suggested Improvement

+To further improve fill realism, add queue position modeling using historical fill probabilities for each venue.
+This would allow the allocator to better estimate the likelihood of limit order fills and adjust allocations dynamically based on observed queue dynamics.
 ```bash
 pip install numpy pandas matplotlib       # ≈ 25 s on a clean venv
 python backtest.py                        # prints JSON, writes results.png